EasyTecRepository/motion-detector/README.md

 # motion-detector
 Here you can find a simple script, that **detects motions**, **activates a buzzer**, and sends you a **discord notification**

+I have also uploaded a video about this project to YouTube.
+[Check it out](https://youtube.com/EasyTec100) (german video)

 # What is needed?
 - RaspberryPi (I use a RaspPi 3b+, but I think it doesn't matter)
 - Breadboard or other solutions (maybe you soldering it yourself)